Split wireless keyboard unboxing: Nocfree & arrives with clever design details and one obvious challenge - it weighs almost as much as a laptop.

 The keyboard is packed in plastic wrap, and nestles perfectly inside the case.
 The case does a good job at keeping it secure.

 Taking it out for the first time, the keyboard feels solid in the hand.
 It is also heavy.
-It's easy to see specs listing it as ~1kg (2.2 lbs), but when holding it, the unit is hefty - almost as heavy as a laptop, and I suspect I will feel it when in a backpack.
+It's easy to see specs listing it as ~1kg (2.2 lbs), but when holding it, the unit is hefty - almost as heavy as a thin and light laptop, and I suspect I will feel it when in a backpack.
 The other options that I review are all lighter - the Keychron K11 Max is only around 500g for example.
 As context, a typical 14" corporate laptop is about 1.4 kg (3.1 lbs).
-I'll continue to assess whether the Nocfree &'s advantages allow us to overlook its weight.

 The keys are well padded - I've had linear switch keyboards without padding which just gives a thunk when I press the key, feeling as if I've just hit metal.
 It's not the most comfortable feeling.
 The Nocfree & feels good though.
 It has good tactile response for a linear switch, and while quiet, still produces a decent, muted sound - great for the office.